bzreinhardt/bzreinhardt.github.io/_posts/2022-03-20-efficiency.md

 ### 1. Lean and fat ideas create, on average, roughly the same amount of value.
 This assumption seems reasonable — I don’t know of a comprehensive study of innovations, the value they created, and whether it was easy for people to evaluate whether they were worth pursuing a priori but there are plenty of valuable examples of both types.
 SpaceX, Tesla, Transistors, airplanes, AI, artificial fertilizers, the structure of DNA, and atomic power (after a certain point) are all lean ideas — generally they’re characterized by either a gold rush or criticisms of impossibility to pull off.
 Lasers, cars, unix, the internet, germ theory, and solar panels are all fat ideas — generally they’re characterized by people calling them niche or useless and are preceded by a lot of “piddling around.”

-While historically, lean and fat ideas do seem to create roughly the same amount of value on average if you force them into a framework of scalarized value, I’m going to push back against that framework in point #5.
+The truth is that we have no idea how much value lean and fat ideas create if you force them into a framework of scalarized value.
+Regardess of their respective value, I’m going to push back against that entire framework in point #5.

 ### 2. The difference in cost between evaluating lean and fat ideas is several orders of magnitude.**